What is the search engine results page (SERP)

 - Details, which appear together with the organic findings, are known as Universal Results.

-Top-15 most popular SERP features
+The most popular SERP features

 - In-Depth Article: Looking for some broad terms, one is going to find articles that are known as “in-depth.”
-They are called so because they are up to five thousand words and provided by the trustworthy writers.
-The search for the top-notch quality articles uses the different SERPs ranking rules.
+They are called so because they are up to five thousand words and provided by trustworthy writers.
+The search for the top-notch quality articles uses different SERPs ranking rules.

 - Knowledge Panel: the same as Knowledge card search means that the results are got thanks to the data added either by human resources or thanks to the partners’ agreements.
 Such results can be found to the right of the organic results.

 - Local Pack: This is a pack of three most suitable locations Google provides for those key phrases, which contain the geographical meaning of “cheap cafes London.”
 This is most frequently used on smartphones nowadays.
 Mobile devices have caused the habit of viewing results rather vertically than horizontally.
 Users are searching for the quickest way to the required content.
 The knowledge of local SEO is a big plus here.
+You just need to register your company in Google My Business, add a comprehensive description of your product or services, and get positive feedback.

 - News Box: This is a category of results, which are from Google News.
 The procedure of getting in the news block differs much from the process of appearing in the organic results.